zahoruiko/selenium-java/README.md

-# Selenium WebDriver test examples
-Selenium Webdriver test examples
+# Testing examples using Selenium Webdriver